 ONE HUNDRED POUNDS!!!

-We get new testimonials about our challenge daily and the impact it has made on the lives of others.
+We got new testimonials about our challenge daily and the impact it made on the lives of others.
 Here is one of our favorites:

-When we started, we had no idea what Avocadu would become and did not think it would have such an impact, but it has.
+When we started, we had no idea what this health and wellness blog would and that it would end up having such an incredible impact on us.

 On this blog, we have now helped people quit their jobs, begin blogging, start earning money and even helped some bloggers double and triple their income.

 This is the kind of positive feedback were talking about in the point above!